 Kevin Crysler, M.B.A.
 (Director/Production Manager) is the president of Opus Concert Theatre.
 Previously, he had an extensive career as an actor, director, designer and producer in opera, theatre, television and film.
 He has narrated concerts for the Atlanta Opera and The Atlanta Symphony, and was the preview lecturer for Opera Pacific in Orange County California for nine years.
 He has taught acting for singers in the MFA program at Cal State Long Beach and has taught opera appreciation courses at University of California, Irvine and Saddleback College.
 He is currently the owner of Mr. Handyman in Anne Arundel County and a resident of Columbia.

-Elena Patricia Wenderoth, (Soprano, Amahl on December 16, 21, and 22, Evening) is a young girl at Wilde Lake Middle school.
+Elena Patricia Wenderoth, (Soprano, Amahl cover, section leader, featured dancer) is a young girl at Wilde Lake Middle school.
 Miss Wenderoth has been a part of many choirs and plays.
 In grades 4 and 5, she was in the Howard County Children Choir, and in grades 7 and 8, she was part of Howard County Gifted and Talented Choir.
 She has been in plays such as Oliver, in which she played the part of Nancy, and Annie, as the part of Miss Hannigan.
 She won a first Soprano post with the Maryland All State Choir.

 Emily Zimmer, (Soprano, stage manager) is thrilled and honored to be performing once again for the Opus Concert Theater.
-April of 2016 she played the part of the Second Witch for the opera Dido & Aeneas.
-In 2017, she was in the ensemble for Carmen, as well as in December she played a shepherd in Amahl and the Night Visitors.
-In 2018, she performed in the ensemble for AÏDA.
+With the company, she has played the part of the Second Witch for the opera Dido & Aeneas; in the ensemble for Carmen, and again for AÏDA.
 Emily is also a chorus member and soloist with Showtime Singers in Ellicott City.
-They perform throughout Maryland and every other year in Colonial Williamsburg.
-Emily has been performing since she was in 6th grade.
+They perform throughout Maryland for eight months each year.
 In college, she performed in a variety of operas and ensembles.
-She completed the Peabody Preparatory Certificate as a high school student.
+Emily completed the Peabody Preparatory Certificate as a high school student.
 Emily is currently studying voice with Diana Cantrelle.
+She is excited to be singing again for a third year as a shepherd in Amahl and the Night Visitors.
+This is her second time stage managing for Opus Concert Theater.

 Jeff Houston, (Tenor) made his debut in the ensemble of Opus Concert Theater’s production of Amahl and the Night Visitors in 2017 and performed in AÏDA in June 2018.
 Jeff has had a love for music and singing that goes back to his earliest memory.
 In his spare time, he enjoys participating in endurance sports and hopes to run two marathons in 2018.
 He is also an accomplished nature photographer having won numerous awards.
 However, his favorite activity is volunteering as a foster parent with the Maryland SPCA, raising orphaned kittens—sometimes from the day of birth then up until they are ready to be adopted.
 He also volunteers with the LIVESTRONG Foundation as a LIVESTRONG Leader, raising awareness of cancer programs available to all those affected by cancer.